rackerlabs/support-how-to/content/how-to/cloud-servers/upgrade-apache-http-server-2.2-to-2.4-in-rhel-and-centos/index.md

 Such scans almost always generate a false positive.
 If you enable automatic updates, the version might remain the same, even if another release patches the vulnerability.
 Thus, the scan might mark the vulnerability as positive.
-This result might also happen if your provider's scans suddenly show that your server is no longer vulnerable, even if previous scans have identified vulnerabilities.
+This result might also happen if your provider's scans show that your server is no longer vulnerable, even if previous scans have identified vulnerabilities.

 Use the following steps if your security audit reveals that your compliance security